woggle/GPU-Programming-Assignment/README.part2.md

 For debugging, rather than generate a random example, you can uncomment the `#define USE_EXAMPLE` and edit the example around line 72.
 You can also uncomment the `#define PRINT_ANSWERS` to print out what the CPU and GPU code compute.
+When using a fixed example, the `forward_subst` binary can be invoked like:

+    ./forward_subst -k KERNEL_CODE

 # 2D convolution